hermantai/sorno-py-scripts/README.rst

 sorno-py-scripts
 ================

-My python scripts. `sorno` is just a brand name that I use for my products.
+My python scripts. `sorno` is just a brand name that I use for my stuff.
 It's convenient to use that as a package name instead of the usual "org.xxx".

 The source code of the whole project is in github: